-- Complete and return the Shire of Northam Heritage Assistance Business Redevelopment Fund Fund Application Form. - Include proof of \$10 million public liability insurance (usually part of your home and contents insurance). - Include copies of at least two quotes for the project to provide an indication of the value of the works proposed. - Provide plans, diagrams or a written description of the proposed works. - Include photographs of the part of the building covered by the application - Submit application to Council's Planning Department (address details listed on the application form). - Submit evidence of any required approvals and/or licences.
+- Complete and return the Shire of Northam Business Redevelopment Fund Application Form. - Include proof of \$10 million public liability insurance (usually part of your home and contents insurance). - Include copies of at least two quotes for the project to provide an indication of the value of the works proposed. - Provide plans, diagrams or a written description of the proposed works. - Include photographs of the part of the building covered by the application. - Submit evidence of any required approvals and/or licences.